GESE: A perfect fit for any General English class

 You have A2 level students and they want to take an A2 level speaking exam.
 How can you help them to prepare for it?

-Perhaps familiarise them with the format, look at some example exams, do as many practice run throughs as you can, teach them the grammar that might come up, practise as many of the topics as possible and give them the related lexis, understand what the examiner is looking for, practise pronunciation, give them useful phrases, and so on.
+Perhaps familiarise them with the format, look at some example exams, do as many practise run-throughs as you can, teach them the grammar that might come up, practise as many of the topics as possible and give them the related lexis, understand what the examiner is looking for, practise pronunciation, give them useful phrases, and so on.
 The good news is that when it comes to the Trinity GESE exams, much of the preparation has already been done just by following an A2 syllabus in a communicative classroom environment.

 A good teacher will cover a range of suitable grammar, vocabulary and pronunciation in their lessons.
 They will be giving their students communicative activities, encouraging them to speak (even though they will inevitably be making mistakes) helping them to get their meaning across and coping when miscommunications happen… and having fun to boot.
 If the students can do that in their classroom, they already have the tools they need to do it in the exam room.

 However, in saying that no special preparation classes are required, that is not to say the teacher is not required.
 Heavens!
 It is also not to say that no preparation of any kind is needed at all.
 If you are familiar with GESE, you will be aware that there are twelve grades, divided into four stages: Initial, Elementary, Intermediate and Advanced.
 From the Elementary Stage onwards, candidates bring in a topic of their choice, and at the Advanced Stage, they give a presentation.
-These things do of course need some preparation, but of the type which is meaningful to the candidate and which develops and draws on 21st century skills.
+These things do of course need some preparation, but of the type which is meaningful to the candidate and which develops and draws on 21st-century skills.
 Preparing for an English exam can help you to hone your skills and give you an opportunity to show what you can really do.
-It shouldn’t be an endurance trial or an uphill struggle for figure out the magic formula for how to pass.
+It shouldn’t be an endurance trial or an uphill struggle to figure out the magic formula for how to pass.

 Mind you, from personal experience, it can be hard to convince the students of this.
 Many of them, like me, grew up taking exams for which we focused on memorising information and learning all kinds of things that we’d never need to use again.
 Now, when told that those things are not necessary for GESE, it can feel a little unnerving and destabilising.